 Habitats and Adaptations - Teachers will experience a module created by the Wildlife Conservation Society (Habitat Ecology Learning Program), as well as materials from NSTA and the Council for Environmental Education.
 These resources utilize art, math, geography and live science to explore ecology.
 The lessons are designed to motivate students, encourage critical thinking, and make learning fun.
 This course will specifically focus on animal adaptations and different habitats, with visits from live animals from various ecosystems!
 Lessons are flexible, allowing teachers to adjust for their students’ abilities; and relate to all age groups in several subject areas.
 All lessons are connected to the Framework for K-12 Science Education and the Iowa Core Curriculum for science, math and literacy.

-Zoo Structure and Design – Educators will learn about the structure of Blank Park Zoo, including its history, present state, and future plans.
+Zoo Structure and Design – Educators will learn about the structure of Blank Park Zoo, its history, present state, and future plans, as well as opportunities to use technology to connect classrooms and the zoo.
 Behind the scenes experiences in several parts of the zoo will allow participants to gain a deeper understanding about what it takes to provide for the needs of animals in captivity.
 Activities will include designing a zoo exhibit that demonstrates knowledge of species habitats, adaptations, and requirements, and utilizes engineering practices found in the Framework for K-12 Science Education.
 All experiences are aligned to the Framework and the Iowa Core.